anthonyb0824/EventTrackerProject/README.md

 ## About The Project

-<p>Trade Central is a Dynamic Web Application that allows the user to track trades made the stock market by performing the following operations.</p>
+<p>Trade Central is a Dynamic Web Application that allows the user to track trades made in the stock market by performing the following operations.</p>
 <ol>
   <li><strong><em>C</em></strong>reate - Create a new Trade in the database.</li>
   <br>